Adding a Sender Policy Framework (SPF) record to SafeDNS¶

 SPF records are designed to prevent spammers from spoofing email from your domain.
 They give you the means to state which servers are authorised to send email on behalf of your domain.
 The large majority of mail servers will check for an SPF record when filtering for spam, preventing people from being able to spoof your domain for spam or phishing purposes.

-record within your DNS setting.
+An SPF record consists of a string of text stored in a TXT record within your DNS setting.
 There are various wizards online to help create this string, for example SPF Wizard

 If you’re looking for a very basic SPF record that fits most situations (mail will only ever send from anything you have an A record or MX record for), the following should suffice: